Hands Nagoya: Recommended Shops and the Most Charming Items!

 Image courtesy of JR EAST

 Welcome Suica is a physical IC card issued by JR-EAST exclusively for foreign visitors to Japan.
-If you arrive at Tokyo's Narita Airport or Haneda Airport, go to the JR-EAST Travel Service Center within the airport to purchase the Welcome Suica.
+If you arrive at Tokyo's Narita Airport or Haneda Airport, you can buy the Welcome Suica at the JR-EAST Travel Service Center within the airport.

 The Welcome Suica does not require a deposit.
 The basic fee is 1,000 yen for both adults and children, and you can charge it with the sum of your choice.